muratk3n/thirdwave/en/README.md

 ---

-Hey is clearly into fuels, so he'd be into an H2 based econ (didnt Mercedes give him a fuel-cell car?)
+He is clearly into fuels, so wld be into an H2 based econ (didnt Mercedes give him a fuel-cell car?)

 "Kretschmann has mass appeal in Germany's conservative south and is